Wednesday, November 28, 2012

 "There’s definitely something amiss," said Inspector Randy Cowan of Peel Regional Police.

-"The liklyhood of it being the same person is common sense wise, preety high !" said Sargent Pete Brandwood of Peel Regional Police
+"The likelihood of it being the same person is common sense wise, pretty high !" said Sargent Pete Brandwood of Peel Regional Police

 In Montreal on July 26th 2012 the father of Jun Lin ,hugged a box containing his sons remains at his funeral and wept his eyes worn by grief and exhaustion.
 Jun Lins death hit global headlines when his headless torso was discovered in a suitcase his other body parts mailed to Government offices and schools.
 Luka Rocco Magnotto is charged with committing an indignity to a human body and also faces a charge of first degree murder.
 Could this case be connected ?